juanfran/svgo-inkscape/README.md

 C:\Program Files\Inkscape\share\extensions
 ```

-The, you will be able to save your files as 'Optimized with SVGO'
+Then, you will be able to save your files as 'Optimized with SVGO'
 ```
 Save as -> Optimized with svgo (*.svg)
 ```